mireiagasco/OnlineChatApplication_SD/README.md

 ### Private Chats
 Private chats are directly implemented using gRPC, and, as stated earlier, they use the client ID to identify each client and the connection.
 The chat itself is shown in a separate UI that presents the messages sent by the user on the right, and the ones received on the left.
-Moreover, in case one of the clients disconects, a disconnect message is shown in the middle of the UI before closing it, as it serves no pourpose to have the UI open once one of the clients has ended the chat.
+Moreover, in case one of the clients disconnects, a disconnect message is shown in the middle of the UI before closing it, as it serves no purpose to have the UI open once one of the clients has ended the chat.

 Procedure to connect to a private chat: